cyberxploithausa/Students_DBase/README.md

 or app after compiled to an executable

-## How to use the app
+## How to use the app.

-step 1. apt install git
+step 1. apt install git.

 step 2. git clone https://github.com/cyberxploit/Students_DBase.git

 step 3. ls

 step 4. python3 std.py

 ### Requirements

 1. Python 3.7 +

 2. A working terminal/code editor